mocha/matter/README.md

 2. I found a mistake!
 Something is wrong on the internet!
    - Great!
 Unlike the rest of the internet, this part is editable.
 Submit a PR with your correction and we'll happily take your changes.

+3. Does this site make money off of affiliate links or anything like that?
+   - No!
+The contribution guidelines ☝️ politely ask that you do not include them, and if it becomes a problem, we'll make removing them part of the build process.